-Local police are investigating what appears to be a family dispute gone wrong.
-During their investigation, they find the body of an unidentified young woman, partially buried in the basement.
-The sheriff takes the body to the local coroners, Tommy and Austin Tilden, a father and son, who attempt to identify the cause of death.
+Local police investigate what appears to be a family dispute gone wrong.
+During their crime scene search, they find the body of an unidentified young woman partially buried in the basement.
+The sheriff takes the body to the local fathe and son coroners, Tommy and Austin Tilden.
 With no injuries or external blemishes, Tommy and Austin uncover one bizarre anomaly after another.
-Soon the father and son find themselves trapped and confronting supernatural origins for the ‘Jane Doe’ in their autopsy.
+Soon they find themselves trapped and confronting supernatural origins for the ‘Jane Doe’ in their autopsy.

 Fun, Twisty Story Built on a Fantastic Premise

-Based on a screenplay by Ian Goldberg and Richard Naing, The Autopsy of Jane Doe has a fun and unique premise that is absolutely ripe with potential.
-The body of a young, unknown woman showing no external trauma brought to a coroner’s home office basement is a concept that instantly distinguishes itself from countless other horror films.
-With countless slasher film reduxes and haunted house films, it’s refreshing to find a horror film willing to deviate and try something different.
+Based on a screenplay by Ian Goldberg and Richard Naing, The Autopsy of Jane Doe has unique premise absolutely ripe with potential.
+An autopsy of a young, unknown woman with no evident trauma is a concept that instantly distinguishes itself.
+With countless slasher film reduxes and haunted house movies, it’s refreshing to find a horror film willing to try something different.

 There’s a sense of anticipation that accompanies each morbid discovery as you attempt to decipher the identity of ‘Jane Doe’ …

-Fortunately, Goldberg and Naing’s script capably builds from that premise and brilliantly navigates a one-setting location mystery.
+Fortunately, Jane Doe capably builds from its premise, brilliantly navigating what a one-setting mystery.
 Each step of the autopsy reveals another mystery for the audience to puzzle over.
 There’s a sense of anticipation that accompanies each morbid discovery as you attempt to decipher the identity of ‘Jane Doe’ and her ’cause of death.’
-It’s a well-structured puzzle that doesn’t require a lot of extraneous action – it engages all on its own.
-As the film winds towards its conclusions, there are a couple of leaps in logic and some expository dialogue that felt a little unnecessary.
+It’s a well-structured puzzle that doesn’t require a lot of action.
+As the movie winds towards its conclusion, there are a couple of leaps in logic.
+We also get some unnecessary expository dialogue.
 But this is a minor quibble with an otherwise exceptional story.